June 20, 2017

 While visiting high schools and attending college fairs, the USC admission counselors often connect with members of the Trojan Family who have a daughter or son who is considering USC.
 These parents may wonder, “how much does legacy status really impact a student’s application?”
 As part of an ongoing series on the Trojan Family, I’m here – with some help from a few colleagues – to answer that question and provide advice for legacy students.

 When applying to USC through the Common Application, students will submit background information about their family members.
 The information within this section of the application is how we determine a student’s legacy status.
-However, only those applicants with a parent, grandparent, or sibling who graduated from USC (or is currently enrolled) are considered a legacy for admission purposes.
-We do not consider cousins, aunts, or uncles.
+Only those applicants with a parent, grandparent, or sibling who graduated from USC (or is currently enrolled) are considered a legacy for admission purposes.
+While we understand that there are many ways to be a part of the Trojan Family, legacy status is a technical designation, and only those relationships listed above fall into the parameters.

 As most applicants and their parents likely know, the process of applying to USC has become increasingly competitive.
 Due in large part to the number of applications we receive every year (roughly 56,000 high school students applied last time around), the university doesn’t have the space to offer admission to every qualified student.
 The reality is that there will always be legacy students, known as “Scions” at USC, with very strong applications who don’t receive an offer of admission.